13411552uts/IosAssignment/OnlineRestaurant/README.md

-1. Several main pages are borrowed from the foodpanda software 2.
-All data are placed in the local Restaurants.plist file, which can be modified as needed, but do not change his structure 3.
-The MVC architectural pattern is adopted 4.
-All interface UIs are implemented in Main.storyboard by dragging and dropping controls.
-5. Most pages are based on tableView to achieve most layouts using StakView
+# Home view

---- Below the Home file directory is the home page content HomeViewController This page is just a static page for display, except that clicking View will enter the restaurant RestaurantViewController page, there is no other interaction
+- This page (HomeViewController) is just a static page for display

----Restaurants restaurant and food list
+- Clicking will move to RestaurantViewController

+# Restaurant model
-RestaurantsViewController gets the data from the local Restaurants.plist and transfers the model data through the array to display the model data on the page.
-Pass the corresponding tableView cell data to the next food details page through the connection
+- RestaurantsViewController gets the data from the local Restaurants.plist and transfers the model data through the array to display the model data on the page.
+- Data will be map to restaurant model and display corresponding.

+# Restaurant view
-RestaurantsFoodViewController displays some information about the restaurant at the top The list displays the restaurant's popular food
+- RestaurantsFoodViewController displays some information about the restaurant
+- Top list displays the restaurant's popular food

-Click on the food list will pop up the order page, you can click AddFoodViewController
+- Click on the food will pop up order page, click to navigate to AddFoodViewController

-Click on the restaurant information at the top to jump to the restaurant details page RestaurantDetailViewController The details page displays restaurant information, guest reviews and restaurant location map
+- Click on the restaurant information at the top to jump to the restaurant details page RestaurantDetailViewController

----Cart shopping cart
+- The details page displays restaurant information, guest reviews and restaurant location map

+# Cart view
-After adding food, the data will be stored locally in the order management CartViewController will display the local shopping cart data
+- After adding food, the data will be stored locally
+- CartViewController will display the local shopping cart data

-The quantity of food in the shopping cart can be modified and deleted
+- The quantity of food in the shopping cart can be modified and deleted using plus / subtract and delete button

-Before confirming the order, you need to add the payment method PaymentMethodViewController and the address AddAddressViewController
+- Before confirming the order, you need to add the payment method (via PaymentMethodViewController) and the address (via AddAddressViewController)

-At the same time, if the shopping cart has data, address, and payment method, you can place an order.
-It will prompt OrderCompleteViewController to place the order successfully.
+- If all condition has passed (food data, address, payment method), order will succeed and prompt to navigate to OrderCompleteViewController to place the order locally.

+# Extra notes
+- Several pages are borrowed from the FoodPanda software
+- All data are placed in the local Restaurants.plist file, which can be modified but won't work if structure changed (require to follow current template)
+- All interface UIs are implemented in Main.storyboard by dragging and dropping controls
+- Most pages are created using tableView
+- Most layouts are created using StakView
+- MVC pattern are basic MVC, adopted from past projects